radiokit/toolkit-js-broadcast-metadata/README.md

     .catch((reason) => console.warn("Failed", reason));
 ```

+## Demo

+The repository contains some simple demo in the `demo/` subdirectory.

+* Clone the repository
+* Enter `demo/` subdirectory.
+* Run simple webserver from it, e.g.: `python -m SimpleHTTPServer`
+* Open http://localhost:8000/ in your web browser.

+## Documentation

+Documentation is located in the `doc/` subdirectory.

+It can be rebuilt by running `gulp typedoc` after cloning the repository.

 # Development

+## Preparing environment

 * Clone the repo
 * Enter dir with the project
 * Install NPM packages: `npm install` (you can use also `yarn install`)

-# Compatibility

-* For IE9 and older compatibility use any Promise polyfill.
-* For IE8 compatibility use [ES5-shim](https://github.com/es-shims/es5-shim).
+* Install TypeScript interpreter

-# Building browser bundle
+## Building browser bundle

 * Type `npm run browser`